 Can my child transmit COVID-19 ?

 Yes, children can transmit the SARS-CoV-2 coronavirus.
-Several cases of child-to-parent transmission have been documented.
+Numerous cases of both adult-to-adult and child-to-child transmission have been documented.

 The amount of SARS-CoV-2 coronavirus detected in feces and nasopharyngeal secretions of children with SARS COVID-19 is comparable to that measured in adults.

-Given the current evidence, it is important that children avoid contact with elderly and vulnerable people.
+Because children can transmit coronavirus, it is important that they avoid contact with elderly and vulnerable people.

 Viral particles were found by RT-qPCR in the feces of 8 persons (including 6 children) among 27 infected persons tested.
 Four weeks after the onset of infection, one adult and two children (2 and 3 years old) still had viral particles in their stools, but no longer had any in their nose and throat swabs.
 However, it is not known whether the virus in the stool retained its infectivity.Ma, X., Su, L., Zhang, Y., Zhang, X., Gai, Z., & Zhang, Z. (2020).
 Do children need a longer time to shed SARS-CoV-2 in stool than adults?.
 Journal of Microbiology, Immunology and Infection.